-- Repurposing - We proudly make palm-free soap, using repurposed organic tallow instead.
+Repurposing - We proudly make palm-free soap, using repurposed organic tallow instead.
 Palm is a commonly used filler ingredient in soap and other consumables and is destroying rainforest habitat at an alarming rate.
 Tallow is a byproduct of local, regenerative farming practices that would otherwise be thrown in landfills and contains enzymes that soothe sensitive skin.

-- We use fair/direct-trade ingredients to maintain an ethical supply chain.
+We use fair/direct-trade ingredients to maintain an ethical supply chain.

-- We exclusively source mica pigments (at a higher cost) that are certified free of child-mining.
+We exclusively source mica pigments (at a higher cost) that are certified free of child-mining.
 To educate yourself on the rampant human rights abuses in mica mining for the cosmetic industry, check outthis eye opening videofrom Refinery 29.

-- We donate 10% of our profits to Indigenous Climate Action, an indigenous led organization that works to empower indigenous communities to take action on climate change.
+We support and wish to highlight Indigenous Climate Action.
+ICA works to empower communities to take action on climate change.
 Indigenous communities have contributed the least to the climate crisis but are the first to experience the effects of it.
-We support ICA because we believe that these communities are the only leaders prepared to take real action in our country for the benefit of future generations, and we share their values of being caretakers and protectors of the earth.
-Please learn more and donate here.
+We support ICA because we believe Indigenous leaders are the only leaders prepared to take real action in Canada for the benefit of future generations, and we share their values of being caretakers and protectors of the earth.
+Learn more and donatehere.